This Veterans’ Day, Take a Moment to Remember and Honor our Veterans Past, Present, and Future

-At Maryknoll Fathers and Brothers, we remember our Missioners who have served our great nation, continue to serve in mission or died while doing so.
+On Veterans Day, the Maryknoll Fathers and Brothers, remember our Missioners who have served our great nation, continue to serve in mission or died while doing so.
+They, along with the nation’s other 19 million plus veterans, deserve our thanks and prayers.

-One of our missioners who has served in the military is Father Vincent R. Capodanno, M.M.
-Father Capodanno was born on February 13, 1929 on Staten Island, New York.
+Servant of God, Father Vincent Capodanno was born on February 13, 1929 on Staten Island, New York.
 He entered Maryknoll in 1949 and was ordained in 1958.
 His first mission assignment was in Miaoli, Formosa (now Taiwan).
 In August 1965, Father Capodanno asked to be reassigned from mission in Formosa to serve as a U.S. Navy chaplain.
 He volunteered immediately for duty in Vietnam and served with a unit of the U.S. Marines.
 Chaplains of the U.S. Navy oversee religious ministry in the Marine Corps.

 Father Capodanno was killed in action during an ambush while in the battle of Operation Swift on September 4, 1967.
-He had been due to return to the U.S. that October.
+In a devastating twist of fate, he had been due to return to the U.S. that October.

 A Prayer for Veterans